 Introduction to NEET 2018:

-- About: The National eligibility cum entrance test also known as NEET is the single eligibility test to get admissions to MBBS (Medical courses) /BDS ( Dental courses) in government or private medical colleges in India.
+- About: The National Eligibility cum entrance test [NEET] is the single eligibility test which helps applicants to get admissions to MBBS (Medical Courses) / BDS (Dental Courses) in government or private colleges in India.

-- Authority: The government has authorized Central Board of Secondary Education (CBSE) for conducting NEET 2018 examination.
+- Conducted By: The government has authorized Central Board of Secondary Education (CBSE) for conducting NEET 2018 examination and decide about modalities of exam pattern and allotment of seats.

-- AIPMT: All India Pre-Medical Test (AIPMT) and all individual MBBS exams conducted by states or colleges themselves were replaced by NEET in 2013.
-Admissions to MBBS/BDS courses within the respective categories shall be solely based on marks obtained in NEET.
+- AIPMT: All India Pre-Medical Test (AIPMT) and all individual MBBS exams which are conducted by states governments or colleges themselves were replaced by NEET Examination.

-- Intake: All the medical colleges in India will accept National Eligibility Cum Entrance Test 2018 (NEET) Score.
-Through NEET 2018 63,835 seats are offered which are distributed accordingly throughout colleges afflicted with NEET.
+- Acceptance: From 2013, all the Medical and Dental colleges in India will accept National Eligibility Cum Entrance Test (NEET) score.
+Through NEET 2018 (63,835) seats are offered which are distributed accordingly throughout colleges afflicted with All India Medical Council.

-- Courses Offered: Candidates can take admissions into various Medical/Dental Colleges that run with the approval of Medical Council of India/Dental Council of India under the Union Ministry of Health and Family Welfare except for the institutions established by an Act of Parliament i.e. AIIMS and JIPMER.
+- Approval: NEET 2018 helps candidates to seek admissions into various Medical/Dental Colleges that run with the approval of Medical Council of India/Dental Council of India under the Union Ministry of Health and Family Welfare except for the institutions established by an Act of Parliament i.e. AIIMS and JIPMER.

 NEET 2018 Admission Policy:

-- Admission for all the seats of MBBS/BDS courses will be done through National Eligibility Cum Entrance Test 2018.
+- Admission in Top Medical/Dental colleges in India for MBBS/BDS courses will be done through NEET 2018.
 The seats are classified into the following categories:

 - All India Quota seats.